 - I can read a text aloud fluently and accurately.
-(RF.3.4) - I can define the words fluently and accurately in my vocabulary log.
-(RL.3.4, L.3.4)
+(RF.4.4) - I can define the words fluently and accurately in my vocabulary log.
+(RL.4.4, L.4.4)

-- In this component, students read an excerpt from My Librarian Is a Camel for fluency.
-This is the same excerpt read closely in the Unit 2 module lessons.
-Students should work on this after they have completed the Unit 2, Lesson 1 module lesson so that they have already read the excerpt and determined the gist. - In this lesson, a third independent work component is introduced, to begin to get students used to cycling through three components in a 60-minute ALL Block.
+- In this component, students read the poem "Stopping by Woods on a Snowy Evening" from the back of their copy of Love That Dog for fluency.
+This is the same text read closely in the Unit 1, Lesson 4 module lesson. - In this lesson, a third independent work component is introduced, to begin to get students used to cycling through three components in a 60-minute ALL Block.
 For this week, the new independent work component contains elements of Word Study and Vocabulary and also Reading and Speaking Fluency/GUM. - Because students are learning the routines and components of the ALL Block, this lesson contains 15 minutes of whole class instruction, resulting in only 15 minutes of small group instruction with each of the three groups. - In a typical ALL Block hour, there will be three 20-minute teacher-led sessions with three strategically organized groups, while students complete one 20-minute session with the teacher and work on two components independently, one of which is always Independent Reading. - When students are not meeting with the teacher, they work independently.
 In this lesson, they read independently and practice adding words to their vocabulary logs.
 Consider alternative activities if students are unlikely to stay focused for these activities. - In this component, students work with the teacher in differentiated groups.
 Suggestions for grouping for Reading and Speaking Fluency/GUM for this week are made in the Unit Overview.
-Groups are flexible and should change depending on the component and the task card. - Differentiation: Students read different amounts of the text depending on their ability, as described in the directions.
-See also differentiated instruction for ELLs, which follows the other small group instruction. - After asking questions, provide students up to 1 minute of think time to reflect, depending on the complexity of the question.
+Groups are flexible and should change depending on the component and the task card. - Differentiation: Students will read different amounts of the text depending on their ability, as described in the directions.
+See also differentiated instruction for ELLs, which follows the other small group instruction. - ▲ After asking questions, provide students up to 1 minute of think time to reflect, depending on the complexity of the question.
 Alternatively, invite partners to discuss, allocating time for each student.
 When students are ready, use a total participation technique, such as equity sticks, to invite students to share responses with the whole group.
-Monitor and guide conversation with total participation techniques and Conversation Cues to promote productive and equitable conversation. - ▲ Levels of Support: For heavier support, draw visual representations of the language during the Language Dive (e.g., sketch a stack of books and label it "500 books" to show how much a camel can carry).
-Focus students on a shorter excerpt with an emphasis on the meaning of the excerpt rather than on perfect fluency, and omit the robot and bear variations.
+Monitor and guide conversation with total participation techniques and Conversation Cues to promote productive and equitable conversation. - ▲ Levels of Support: For heavier support, draw visual representations of the language during the Mini Language Dive (e.g., sketch a snowy forest with a gentle wind and soft snowstorm, downy feathers, etc.).
+Focus students on a shorter excerpt with an emphasis on the meaning of the excerpt rather than on perfect fluency, and omit the angry and very excited variations.
 For lighter support, help students understand and read the entire excerpt instead of the shorter version selected for ELLs.

+In advance:

-- In advance: - Post Poster Walk Poster 4. - Intentionally group students for the small group instruction time.
-See the suggested grouping on the Unit Overview.
-Consider placing ELLs who need less support in one of the other student groups. - Organize the room and prepare the materials needed for the Independent Reading and the Independent Work students will complete.
+- Post Poster Walk Poster 4. - Prepare materials required for independent work (see Independent Work and Independent Reading task cards) - Organize the room and prepare the materials needed for the Independent Reading and the Independent Work students will complete.
 The materials for the two independent components should be situated in different areas of the room to ensure students are working in a group with others on the same component task card.